revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-3.How will you import modules in python?
+3.How can we import modules in python?

 <details><summary><b>Show Answer</b></summary>